-Additionally, the Company acquired a 100% interest in the five OZ Minerals licences consisting of the Arthurs Seat, Berkshire Hall, Mount Ogle, Shirley Castle and Windsor Castle Special Exclusive Prospecting Licences (SEPLs).
+Additionally, the Company acquired a 100% interest in the five OZ Minerals licences consisting of the Arthurs Seat, Berkshire Hall, Mount Ogle, Shirley Castle and Windsor Castle SEPLs.
 Under the terms of the January 2017 agreement the Company was obligated to provide OZ Minerals a single payment of \$1.5 million within one year of commencement of commercial production on any of the five licences.
 Each of the licences was subject to a 2% NSR with a buyback of one-half of the NSR for \$500,000.
-During May 2019, the Company completed amendments to the agreement with OZ Minerals to: (i) waive the \$1.5 million payment within one year of commencement of commercial production is less than 10,000 tonnes per annum; and, (ii) reduce the 2% NSR with a buyback of one-half for \$250,000 on any of the SEPLs.
+During May 2019, the Company completed amendments to the agreement with OZ Minerals to: (i) waive the \$1.5 million payment within one year of commercial production if the mineral product is less than 10,000 tonnes per annum; and, (ii) reduce the 2% NSR to a 1% NSR with a buyback of one-half of \$250,000 on any of the SEPLs.